 What are the parts of a jacket called?

 There are 37 parts of a jacket.
 We are going to list them by grouping them in different parts of a suit jacket.
-First we have the front of the jacket and the back of the jacket.
+First we have the front of suit jacket and the back of suit jacket.
 The front of the jacket has 24 parts but we are going to group them a little differently as these are the most important parts for the person who is going to wear a suit jacket.

 - Back Lining Pleat